Imperial Knight: Immediate and mediate status

 Whether or not an individual, an institution, or an area was directly subject to the Emperor's authority defined the status of ‘immediate’ and ‘mediate’ subject of the Empire (reichsunmittelbar, reichsmittelbar).
 The distinction was not restricted to noble subjects of the Emperor; for example, a number of high officials in the imperial courts and the chancery were immediate, whether noble or not.

 Arising from the feudal connection between tenure of land and jurisdiction, the status of immediate subject was further distinct from that of a state of the Empire.
 There were many immediate territories that were not states of the Empire, and there could be states that were not immediate.
-Examples of tiny immediate territories include villages (Gochsheim and Sennfeld near Schweinfurt), and some farms in Upper Swabia.
+Examples of tiny immediate territories include imperial villages (Gochsheim and Sennfeld near Schweinfurt), and some farms in Upper Swabia.
 The status of immediate subject of the Emperor could be held by an institution: the family of Thurn und Taxis held the imperial post as an immediate fief from the Emperor.

 Mediate entities were subjects arranged under an intermediate jurisdiction between the entity itself and the Emperor.